Q: Do You Use the Blog as a source of any kind of income?

 Q: What is your background?

 A: I graduated with an accounting degree from Texas Tech University in 1978.
 I have spent my entire professional career working as an accountant for private oil and gas producing companies in the Dallas, Texas area.
 In the past few years I curtailed my work schedule a little because my Father needed some time and attention in his elder years.
 He passed on in December 2013.
-My daughter is in college now so I have some free time to work on this blog (at least for now).
+My daughter has graduated from college now so I have some free time to work on this blog (at least for now).
+She is the true journalist in the family.

 Q: How much time do you spend on this blog per week?

 A: It varies of course.
 But I try to publish at least one article a day.
 To publish one article I usually read anywhere from 5 to 10 articles to use as the source for my blog post.
-It probably takes an hour or more a day to get one article published so I'll say 10 hours per week or 40 hours per month. (note: my recent decision to end daily articles means I now spend more like 15-20 hours per month)
+It probably takes an hour or more a day to get one article published so I'll say 10 hours per week or 40 hours per month. (note: my decision in 2016 to end daily articles means I now spend more like 15-20 hours per month and try to do a dozen or so articles per month)

 Q: How broad is the readership for the blog?

 A: I can't answer that exactly, but I can say that the blog has had over 350,000 visits during its three years.
-My blog Blogger.com stats indicate people from over 150 different nations around the world have visited.
+My Blogger.com stats indicate people from over 150 different nations around the world have visited.
 I get emails from readers that let me know some very well known people do read the blog.
-I often allow leading experts and officials cited here to review blog articles before publication to improve accuracy so I know they read those blog articles.
+I have allowed some leading experts and officials cited here to review blog articles before publication to improve accuracy so I know they read those blog articles.

 In addition, some of the articles on the blog have been published on other sites and viewed by many more thousands of people there.
 I don't mind any site using articles from the blog.
 I do ask that they not change the original text in the articles.
 And if they link back to the blog here, that is appreciated.
 But my primary goal is to get quality information to the public at no cost to them.
 The more people who know about the blog, the better I can do that.